Persons required to leave the country in the Northeim district: reductions or new challenges?

 The deportation regulations are not only a bureaucratic challenge, but also raise legal questions.
 In Germany there is the possibility of appealing against a deportation decision before an administrative court.
 If there are humanitarian reasons, such as serious illness or political persecution, a ban on deportation can be obtained.
 An interesting detail is that 4 of the 17 deported people were transferred to the relevant EU states under the Dublin III Regulation.

 The situation is challenging for everyone involved.
-The returns require detailed planning and extensive security tests in order to maintain the human rights of the data subjects, while at the same time the legal requirements must be observed.
+Returns require detailed planning and extensive security checks to protect the human rights of those affected while complying with legal requirements.

-For further information on migration and asylum policy in Europe, please visit European Commission A helpful point of contact.
-Here the entire topic is considered at European level and it is shown how the various Member States deal with migration.
+For further information on migration and asylum policy in Europe, please visit European Commission a helpful contact point.
+Here the entire issue is examined at a European level and it is shown how the various member states deal with migration.